 - Memorandum of Understanding signed with a large-scale stablecoin provider

-- Attracted seven very senior, highly experienced directors, advisers, and officers
+- Attracted several very senior, highly experienced directors, advisers, and officers

 - Gathered invaluable market intelligence by visiting hundreds of institutions, such as investment banks, hedge funds, market makers, options and volatility trading firms, and asset managers.

 - Retained one of top three counselors for regulator applications

 There are seven senior team members each with dozens of years of market experience.
 Experiences include the Federal Reserve Bank of Chicago, Morgan Stanley, BATS, MIAX, CME, IIT Professor, HKSE, CFTC, NASD, and in-house counsel at several financial conglomerates.